jamesvickers19/job-finder/README.md

 the company site was found, whether it had a 'jobs' page, and whether the 'jobs' page had 'remote'.

+`browser_page_opener.html` can be used by pasting a job results file contents in there to open tabs for each result.

 ## License

 Copyright © 2019 FIXME